Southern Records: 2000s

 Starting in late 2008, Southern closed its international office and moved all operations to London.
 Chicago closed November 2008, Le Havre closed July 2009, and Berlin closed December 2012.

+On 14 December 2023, Nomeansno posted on their Facebook page that the label has been selling their records without payment to the band for years and are not an authorized source of their recordings.

 Imprints

-Other label imprints operated by Southern include Black Diamond, Latitudes and Truth Cult.
+Other label imprints operated by Southern include Black Diamond, Latitudes, Midwich Records, and Truth Cult.